Louisenlund Appeal for sponsorship for the rebuilding of a Masonic/alchemical monument in Germany

 Continuing on we find other features that we wouldn’t find in the present day: a rune stone, brought from a Viking site on the Baltic coast, a hermitage, complete with a mechanical hermit, who sat up in bed and made groaning noises when anyon eentered his hut; and, beside the hermitage, a labyrinth, similar to the one at Wörlitz, representing life’s journey with all its dangers and pitfalls.

 But most impressive of all was the Freemasons’ Tower or the Alchemist’s Tower.
-The first illustration shows how it looked originally.
 It looked like a stone building, but in fact, apart from the cellar and the foundations, the walls were of oak panels made to look like stone.
-And Today only some remains of the foundations are still there, as shown above.
+And today only some remains of the foundations are still there.

 |elevation diagram of the Alchemical Tower|